vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 The emphasis, then, should be to taper off fossil fuel use so that we wean ourselves of dependency.
 The transition could be fast or slow.
 A slower version might target the year 2100 for a full termination of fossil fuels.
 Figure 9.13 shows an idealization of what this might look like.
 Notice that the resulting curves are roughly symmetric, in that the downslope is not terribly different from the upslope.
 Let's pause to reflect on how incredible and fast the rise of fossil fuels has been.
 A descent as steep as the rise represents change at an astounding pace-which would be pretty disruptive in the best circumstances.
 In the absence of suitable substitutions, this would be a tremendously difficult journey, but one we may be forced to make by any number of paths.[^38] In any case, the eventual added CO2 would end up at 235 ppm, almost doubling what we have already emitted, and nearly doubling the pre-industrial CO2 level in the atmosphere.
 The forcing in this case would be 3.3 $W/m^2$ and
 AT≈ 2.6°C.
 Reducing fossil fuel use even more quickly, tapering to zero by 2050, results in Figure 9.14.
 The descent is alarmingly steep, and difficult to imagine happening in practice unless major disruptions 39 force this upon us.
 In any case, should we manage such a feat, our total CO2
-Figure 9.12: CO2 rise if instantly substitut- ing coal (worst CO2 intensity) with natural gas (best CO2 intensity) and then maintain- ing current levels for the rest of this century.
+Figure 9.12: CO2 rise if instantly substituting coal (worst CO2 intensity) with natural gas (best CO2 intensity) and then maintain- ing current levels for the rest of this century.
 Our annual contribution would drop from 2.6 ppm/yr to 1.8 ppm/yr based on this substitution, and the total accumulation would be 268 ppm, by century's end (2.2 times the accumulation to date).
 The associ- ated temperature rise would be 2.9°C.

 [^38]: ... driven by policies, markets or- more certainly-resource limits Again, follow along for good practice.